 How can I work as a consultant in Intensive Care in the UK?

 So remember how we mentioned earlier that you are surrounded by doctors of different backgrounds in ICU?
 Because of this, you will find that there are different titles given to the consultants based on their training.
 For instance, if an individual has trained to work in intensive care medicine (ICM) via internal medicine training, they would also be known as an intensivist when they become an ICU consultant.
-However, if someone were to take another route, say via anesthesia, they would also be an anesthesiologist/anesthetist.
-Let's break down the routes by which you can enter ICM training:
+However, if someone were to take another route, say via anaesthesia, they would also be an anesthesiologist/anaesthetist.
+Let’s break down the routes by which you can enter ICM training:

-There is no core level of training for intensive care medicine (making it an UNCOUPLED specialty), rather you can complete one of the routes mentioned above and join at ST3 level.
-As you can guess from the above routes of entry, you will need to complete ANY of the following exams (whichever is related to programme that you took) to be eligible to enter ICM training.
+There is no core level of training for intensive care medicine (making it an UNCOUPLED speciality), rather you can complete one of the routes mentioned above and join at ST3 level.
+As you can guess from the above routes of entry, you will need to complete ANY of the following exams (whichever is related to the programme that you took) to be eligible to enter ICM training.

 - FRCA (Primary)

 - MRCP UK (Full)

 - FRCEM Primary (or MRCEM Part A after August 2012) AND FRCEM Intermediate SAQ (or MRCEM Part B after August 2012) AND FRCEM Intermediate SJP OR MRCEM obtained prior to August 2018

 For detailed official information please visit Faculty of Intensive Care Medicine (FICM) webiste

 A rotation in ICU is now mandatory as a part of Internal Medicine Training, so if you want to be an intensivist, things have gotten much easier to pursue.